 - Except as authorized by law, we must get written permission from you or your authorized representative before medical records can be made available to any person not directly concerned with your care or responsible for making payments for the cost of such care.

-- You have a right to request to inspect and/or obtain a copy of protected health information (PHI) maintained by Security Health Plan.
+You have a right to request to inspect and/or obtain a copy of Protected Health Information (PHI), which is maintained by Security Health Plan.

 - You have the right to ask your physician to make additions or corrections to your PHI.

-- You have a right to request to whom your health information has been given and for what purposes.
+- You have a right to request to whom your health information had been given and for what purposes.

-- See plan providers and get covered services within a reasonable period of time.
+- See Plan providers and ensure you get covered services and drugs within a reasonable period of time.

 - You have the right to choose a plan provider who is part of Security Health Plan's provider network.